b3kN/Riggr/README.md

 dependencies' methods, so utilizing different versions can be done by simply changing the path in your RequireJS config.

-The core idea behind Riggr is to establish a simple application scaffold by creating a core `app` definition and component controllers and views which are associated with routes.
+The core idea behind Riggr is to establish a simple application structure by creating a core `app` definition and component controllers and views which are associated with routes.

-This is achieved by setting basic properties in the `main.js` file, then using the `rigg` method to build the build the application.
+This is achieved by setting basic properties in the `main.js` file, then using the `rigg` method to build the application.
 For example:

 Given the following structure: